hacken-in/hacken-in/README.md

 1. Run `rake setup:admin`
 1. Now you can log in with your new administrator ;)

+### Communication

+You can reach us on lots of ways.
+The most prefered one would be either to open an issue here or to use our [Google Group](http://groups.google.com/group/hacken-in).

+### Waffle.io

+We use [waffle.io](http://waffle.io/hacken-in/website) to manage our tickets.
+Everyhing in the "ready" state is ready to be implemented.

 ### Localeapp

 We use [localeapp](http://localeapp.com) to translate everything.
 If you want to play with the code, you can deactivate it by removing the initializer for it in the `config/initializer` directory.

 If we granted you access to localeapp, you will find the api key in the settings of the project.

 ### Pow